SyedZeenath/Robotics_Automation_EE656/README.md

         - Typical contents:
           - ROS2 nodes (Python) for planning and execution
           - launch files (.py) to start MoveIt and robot controllers
+      - robot_bringup/
+        - Description: Launch file to run the code.
+        - Purpose: Can be used to run along with any additional arguments passed through command line.
   - Command used to run:
   ```bash
   ros2 launch interbotix_xsarm_moveit xsarm_moveit.launch.py robot_model:=rx200 hardware_type:=actual